core-wg/cf-reg-update/draft-ietf-core-cf-reg-update.md

 1. Parameter values are only quoted if the value is such that it requires use of `quoted-string` per {{Section 5.6.6 of -http-sema}}.
    Otherwise, a parameter value is included unquoted.
 1. A single semicolon character without any adjacent whitespace characters is used as the separator between media type and parameters.

+# Security Considerations

+This document hardens the registration procedures of CoAP Content-Formats in ways that reduce the chances of malicious manipulation of the associated registry.

+Other than that, it does not change the Security Considerations of {{-coap}}.

+# IANA Considerations

+This document updates the IANA procedures defined in {{-coap}} for registering CoAP Content-Formats as described in {{updates}}.

 ## Temporary Note Removal
 {:removeinrfc}